kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

 - I'm going to an event at Netflix today.
 We'll see how that goes... should be interesting.

-- Also, I got my flight booked to Strange Loop!
+- Also, I got my flight booked to Strange Loop (yesterday)!
-  They were very professional, and I got to choose a Window for my flight to and from.
+  They were very professional, and I got to choose a Window for my flight to and from and the airline.
   It looks like I am there by 3:30pm on the 27th, and back by 6:30pm on the 30th.
 Have to get my parents something from St. Louis.
   It's easy when you are going back and forth to think casually, "Oh, I don't need to get anything..I'll be back".
 This one..not so much,